digio/orchestration-assessment/README.md

 ## Getting Started

 We recommend assessing each orchestration tool separately otherwise there may be conflicts (such as overlapping ports).

-** Check the [Jira board](https://mantelgroup.atlassian.net/jira/software/c/projects/OTP/boards/85) for any bugs that are related to set up if you see that things aren't working, or see the `Potential Issues` section of each relevant tool's readme.

 ** Note that all the docker compose commands are in the Makefile.
 You can go to your terminal and from the root of this project write `make <command name>` and it will run the commands for you.